" Are you searching for a method to Migrate with less time, cost and risk"?

 3. Deployment Steps: Oracle to DB2

-Using ArcXA as the orchestration layer, the deployment follows these steps:
+ArcXA as the orchestration layer, the deployment follows these steps:

 Extraction & Profiling: ArcXA connects to the Oracle source to profile data quality and ensure no "dirty data" is migrated.